Sunday, September 26, 2021

 |14.30 hrs||Start NN Half Marathon||Koningskade|

-On September 26, it is time for the NN CPC Loop Den Haag.
+On September 26 it is time for the NN CPC Loop Den Haag.
 Everyone can participate: young, old, trained, untrained, on foot or by wheelchair and it is more than just a running event.
-During the NN Half Marathon, for example, there are many historic buildings to see.
-During your run you can experience the culture in The Hague.
-View the course maps for 2020 on the right.
-In the run-up to the 2021 edition, all the course maps will be updated.
+For example, many historic buildings can be seen during the NN Half Marathon.
+The best way of discovering the culture of the city is while running the NN CPC Loop Den Haag.
+View the courses for 2021 on the right.
+Prior to the 2021 edition, all course maps will be updated.

 Course records NN CPC Loop Den Haag